Walt Disney World Railroad: Opening to present day

 The WDWRR's third station, Mickey's Birthdayland Station, opened on June 18, 1988, in the Magic Kingdom park's brand-new Mickey's Birthdayland section adjacent to the Fantasyland section in the park's northeast corner, and the railroad was briefly renamed Mickey's Birthdayland Express to promote it.
 This also created a new connection between the Fantasyland and Tomorrowland sections for park guests.
 When the Mickey's Birthdayland section was renamed Mickey's Starland in 1990, Mickey's Toyland in late 1995, and Mickey's Toontown Fair in 1996, the signage for its WDWRR station changed three times, but the station's structure remained the same.

-In November 1990, the original Frontierland Station was demolished to make way for the new Splash Mountain log flume attraction and was replaced by the current Frontierland Station, which opened in December 1991 between the Splash Mountain and Big Thunder Mountain Railroad attractions.
-During construction of the Splash Mountain attraction and the current Frontierland Station, the WDWRR was temporarily renamed Backtrack Express and operated a single train in a shuttle mode along the section of track between the Main Street, USA and Mickey's Starland sections.
-Additionally, the original water tower in the Frontierland section was removed and the current one was built in the Mickey's Starland section.
+In November 1990, the original Frontierland Station was demolished to make way for the new Splash Mountain log flume attraction.
+During construction of the Splash Mountain attraction, the WDWRR was temporarily renamed Backtrack Express and operated a single train in a shuttle mode along the section of track between the Main Street, U.S.A. and Mickey's Starland sections.
+Additionally, some of the passenger car's seat benches were flipped in the opposite direction to accommodate passengers who do not want to face forwards while the trains are going in reverse.
+The original water tower in the Frontierland section was also removed and the current one was built in the Mickey's Starland section.
+The current Frontierland station, which opened in December 1991 between the Splash Mountain and Big Thunder Mountain Railroad attractions, returned the WDWRR back to its Grand Circle Tour mode.

+Around 2002–2003, the Main Street, U.S.A.
+Station was used as a stage show for the Magic Kingdom park's daily opening ceremonies, which initially took place at Cinderella Castle in the 1990s and early 2000s, but moved in response to the low park attendance and cutbacks made due to the September 11 attacks in 2001.
+Main Street, U.S.A.
+Station is where the train arrive with Disney employees dressed up as Disney characters on board.
+They disembark the train after it stopped for them to greet the guests.
+On January 9, 2017, the daily opening ceremonies no longer take place at Main Street, U.S.A.
+Station and moved back to Cinderella Castle.